npiscitello/tree/README.md

 # tree
-Code for a blinky palm tree.
+Code for a blinky palm tree, which is really just a long strip of fairy lights bent up in the shape of a palm tree.
+The fairy lights are wired as a bunch of parallel LEDs with alternating polarity, so by switching the polarity, you switch the set of lights that are lit.
+Poke some MOSFETs into an ATMEGA328 and you have yourself some good old-fashioned blinkenlight!

 Check out [avr-libc] (https://nongnu.org/avr-libc/) for the libs I use.

 # dimming profiles
 I decided I didn't like a strictly linear dim, so I played around with some